-We estimate the number of awards that will be forfeited and recognize expense only for those awards that ultimately vest.
+We estimate the number of awards that will be forfeited and recognize expense only for those awards that we expect will ultimately vest.
 Significant judgment is required in determining the adjustment to compensation expense for estimated forfeitures.
 Compensation expense in a period could be impacted, favorably or unfavorably, by differences between estimated and actual forfeitures.